awakappa/SignalProcessing01/README.md

   Frequency respose of LTI systems defined in Z-domain.

 ## 2.8 Properties of LTI Systems
-  FIR filter and IIR filter.
+  FIR filters and IIR filters: How to apply them in time-domain and How to desing them.
+  .